redis/redis-rb/README.markdown

 # redis-rb

-A Ruby client library for the [Redis](http://code.google.com/p/redis) key-value storage system.
+A Ruby client library for the [Redis](http://code.google.com/p/redis) key-value store.

 ## Information about Redis